 Scientific programmers at the U.S. National Aeronautics and Space Administration (NASA) have created an interactive, three-dimensional model of the Earth and the orbits of the more than 500 man-made satellites that surround it.
-The model is a Java applet called J-Track 3D Satellite Tracking.
-Your browser must have Java enabled to view the applet.
-Instructions at the site describe how you can zoom in and out, and drag to rotate the model.
-To view orbits of particular satellites, choose Select from the Satellite menu.
-The Block IIA and R series are the most current generation of NAVSTAR satellites.
+The iSAT Interactive Satellite Viewer allows you to view a number of different groups of satellites by clicking the satellite icon in the toolbar.

 The control segment of the Global Positioning System is a network of ground stations that monitors the shape and velocity of the satellites' orbits.
 The accuracy of GPS data depends on knowing the positions of the satellites at all times.
 The orbits of the satellites are sometimes disturbed by the interplay of the gravitational forces of the Earth and Moon.

 Monitor Stations are very precise GPS receivers installed at known locations.
 They record discrepancies between known and calculated positions caused by slight variations in satellite orbits.
 Data describing the orbits are produced at the Master Control Station at Colorado Springs, uploaded to the satellites, and finally broadcast as part of the GPS positioning signal.
 GPS receivers use this satellite Navigation Message data to adjust the positions they measure.